Google's Also Ask: All the Ways to Use These Questions to Improve Your Content Marketing Strategy

 The real beauty of these boxes is that they are dynamic: Google will generate more relevant questions based on the one you click (or tap if you are on a mobile device).

 Clicking those questions gives you more and more angles to explore and cover in your content.
-It also gives you a good idea of how your target readers may be exploring any given topic.
+It also gives you a good idea of how your target readers may explore any topic.

 Providing related questions to users can help users who use un-common keywords or terminology in their search query to identify keywords or terms that are more commonly used to describe their intent.

-Consequently, People Also Ask boxes help content writers to understand all the different ways their target readers explore the given topic and hence adjust their content to better serve all those different journeys.
+Consequently, the People Also Ask boxes help content writers understand how their target readers explore the given topic and adjust their content to better serve all those different journeys.

-When clicked, each question shows a quick answer to that question that was sourced from a third-party page.
+When clicked, each question shows a quick answer to that question sourced from a third-party page.
 Google uses its “Featured Snippet” algorithm to find those answers.

 Among other things, these quick paragraph-sized answers can also provide a good learning opportunity: They teach a writer to provide concise answers that are easy to understand and engage with.